Mai Xiang Yuan

 Advertising

-UPDATE, winter 2022: Despite its small size, Chinatown, Montreal is bursting with restaurants that make up some of the best dining options in the city.
-From weekend brunch services brimming with dim sum to daytime bakeries and Chinese restaurants dishing out plates after plates to hungry late-night diners, the best eateries of this area as reliable as they are delicious.
-Concentrated around a stretch of pedestrian-only road sandwiched between the Quartier des Spectacles and Old Montreal, it’s accessible for people to reach at all times of day.
-What’s perhaps most interesting about Chinatown, Montreal is that it also offers a handful of other types of cuisine other than Chinese food, including Vietnamese, Japanese, a well-established Mexican offering, and—if you know where to look—you might even find yourself in a basement tiki cocktail bar.
+Despite its small size, Chinatown, Montreal is bursting with restaurants that make up some of the best dining options in the city.
+From weekend brunch services brimming with dim sum to daytime bakeries and Chinese restaurants dishing out plates after plates to hungry late-night diners, the best eateries of this area are as reliable as they are delicious.
+What’s perhaps most interesting about Montreal’s Chinatown is that it also offers cuisines other than Chinese food, including Vietnamese, Japanese, a well-established Mexican offering, and—if you know where to look—you might even find yourself in a basement tiki cocktail bar.

 RECOMMENDED: